 - Promote the views of the equestrian public;

-- Encourage the support of equestrian activities by the Commonwealth and ACT Government and other persons and organisation.
+- Encourage the support of equestrian activities by the Commonwealth and ACT Government and other persons and organisations.

 ACTEA meets on the Second Thursday of each month at the Weston Club, 1 Liardet Street, Weston.
 Representatives of affiliated clubs are always welcome.

-On this website you can find out which equestrian clubs are affiliated with ACTEA and how to contact them.
-You can keep up to date with news about ACTEA’s representative activities on behalf of horse riders in the ACT.
-ACTEA also has an award program for volunteers and young riders and you can find the nomination forms on this site.
+On this website you can find contact details for equestrian clubs affiliated with ACTEA.
+You can keep up to date with news about ACTEA’s representative activities on behalf of horse riders.
+ACTEA has an award program for volunteers and young riders and you can find nomination forms on this site.

 The ACT Equestrian Association is party to a Memorandum Of Understanding with the ACT Territory and Municipal Services Directorate and the National Board of the Bicentennial National Trail